 Subscribe to the RBSC Blog

-RBSC on FacebookOur Rare Books & Special Collections holdings are comprised chiefly of printed materials in the following subject areas: natural history, the sciences, history, literature, philosophy, and books from the South Carolina College Library.University of South Carolina Rare Books and Special Collections3 weeks agoOur curator, Jeanne Britton, has a new post on teaching F. Scott Fitzgerald's magazine publications in an age of distraction.
-Check it out on our department blog:
+RBSC on FacebookOur Rare Books & Special Collections holdings are comprised chiefly of printed materials in the following subject areas: natural history, the sciences, history, literature, philosophy, and books from the South Carolina College Library.University of South Carolina Rare Books and Special Collections added 2 new photos.11 hours ago100 years ago today, the last Carolina Parakeet died in captivity.
+Our archivist, Jessica Crouch, has a piece on it over at our department blog:

 Author Archives: Michael Weisenburg

 Incas, the last captive Carolina Parakeet, died at the Cincinnati Zoo 100 years ago today.
 Only a few decades prior, the Carolina Parakeet had numbered in the millions, with a range from Florida to New England.
 The parakeet was especially … Continue reading

 Born into slavery in Talbot County, Maryland, probably some time in February of 1818, Frederick Douglass (c.
 1818–1895) escaped to freedom on 3 September 1838.
 After his escape, Douglass became involved in the abolitionist movement, began giving public recounts of … Continue reading

 On 26 January 1838, Ralph Waldo Emerson wrote in his journal: “Today I send the Oration to press again.”
 The oration that Emerson refers to was the published text of a speech that he had given at Harvard.
 On 31 … Continue reading